-The Poultry Club of Great Britain is committed to ensuring that all staff, the trustees and volunteers undertake training to gain a basic awareness of signs and symptoms of abuse.
-The Poultry Club of Great Britain will ensure that the Designated

-Safeguarding Officer and other members of staff, trustees and volunteers have access to training around Safeguarding.
+The PCGB is committed to ensuring that all staff, the trustees and volunteers undertake training to gain a basic awareness of signs and symptoms of abuse.
+The PCGB will ensure that the Designated Safeguarding Officer and other members of staff, trustees and volunteers have access to training around Safeguarding.